KassSTEM/instructional-design/README.md

 3. Create a new repository on your Github account
 4. Upload everything inside the "content" folder to the new repository
 5. Deploy to [Github Pages](https://pages.github.com/)

+To update your course:

+1. Make any necessary revisions to your course on Rise 360
+2. Delete everything in your Github repositiory
+3. Follow instructions 1 - 5 in the section above